 Thalassemia Prevention is a Necessity Not a Choice

-Thalassemia is a disorder that results in abnormal formation of hemoglobin.
+Thalassemia is a disorder that results in the abnormal formation of hemoglobin.
 This leads to improper transport of oxygen and a decline in the number of red blood cells.

 May 8 is observed as World Thalassemia Day every year, globally, by the World Health Organization (WHO) raise awareness about this serious disease.
 It is dedicated to patients suffering from thalassemia it attempts to change their lives.
 As part of the day's events, couples are encouraged to take a pre-marriage test in order to identify any possibility of the disorder's occurrence.